 It’s always best to stay on the conservative side and take extra precautions.

 There are dozens of CBD products on the market and more are being added all of the time.
 The CBD industry is huge right now, and oils/extracts are being added to everything.
 It’s easy to get lost in all of these ingestion methods, but if you find yourself getting confused and frustrated, just opt for CBD oil.

-You can take CBD oil by adding a few drops under your tongue or mixing it with smoothies, cocktails, and edibles.
+You can take CBD oil by adding a few drops under your tongue and then swallowing it, or mixing it with smoothies, cocktails, and edibles.
 Alternatively, you can apply it topically or make your own creams and balms.

 It’s one of the easiest and most cost-effective ways to take CBD, as there are no other ingredients and processes driving up the cost.

 Once you’re accustomed to taking CBD, consider some of the other ingestion methods.